Love of Many Lifetimes

 "There would be times where the dogs had a certain expression or reaction that was perfect, even if the take hadn't started yet, or was from a different take of the human action.
 In order for us to have our cake and eat it too, we would sometimes combine the human action from one take and the dog action from another take"to create a whole new shot."

 "Previewing this film for an audience screening became one my most cherished editing experiences," he says.
 "For six months, Gail and I debated choices, and we could only follow our instincts to guess whether or not those were the right ones.
 We'd get feedback from my assistant editors, and we'd receive great notes from Gavin, who could help us see the forest for the trees.
 But it was all still very insular until we presented the film to 350 strangers.
 And they loved it.
 Watching them laugh at the jokes or cry at the dramatic moments validated every creative decision we made."
+The Costume Design

 If the Shoe Fits